[3.7] Sovyn's Lazy Pally - Tanky Templar with Max Block

 As you can see, the total cost of my budget endgame gear set as above was approximately one (1) to two (2) exalted, depending on the league, a very reasonable sum for someone my level, making this an extremely low-cost build for endgame capability, at a time when dozens of exalted are typically spent by most other builds for the endgame suit.
 This amount of currency is easily raised over time by the three chaos / three regal vendor recipe and minor trading during the course of gameplay.
 Admittedly, with patience and time on my side, I did benefit from the kindness of others relative to providing fair deals, along with some good luck on drops, one of the perks of playing for a few years.

-Q: Is the Lazy Pally viable for solo self-found play?
+Q: Is the Lazy Pally viable for solo self-found (SSF) play?

 For approximately the first year and a half that I casually played my lazy pally, I remained strictly self-found.
 Self-found means that I only used items that I found myself as a drop.
 You can certainly choose to either use nice items acquired by the trading scene that PoE offers, or expend currency to upgrade your equipment earlier on.
 I had chosen the most difficult route, that is, I was self-found and saved most currency for endgame crafting.
-However, following my defensively oriented build, I soloed all of Merciless difficulty and most Maps even with extremely modest self-found items, proving the viability of the lazy pally.
+However, following my defensively oriented build, I soloed all of (then) Merciless difficulty and most Maps even with extremely modest self-found items, proving the viability of the lazy pally.
 I more recently decided to acquire gear by trading in order to be better able to tackle the new, more difficult endgame content Path of Exile has to offer.
+The core philosophy of this build is rooted in SSF.

 Q: Is the Lazy Pally Hardcore viable?

 Yes it is!
-We have had many people reach well into their 80s using this build in both regular hardcore and the temporary hardcore leagues over the course of the last year.
+We have had many people reach well into their 80s using this build in both regular hardcore and the temporary hardcore leagues.
 That said, no matter your choice of build, if this is your first time playing through Path of Exile, you want to start out in Standard league or the Standard ruleset temporary league to learn the ins and outs of the game before subjecting yourself to hardcore mode.
 There are many mechanics found in the game that are simply unfair if you are not prepared for them.
 When you can never die in Standard, you are ready for Hardcore.

 Q: What kinds of things can kill me?